 - In exceptional circumstances there may be additional fees associated with specialist courses, for example field trips.
 Any additional fees for a course can be found in our Catalogue of Courses.

 - For more information about tuition fees for this programme, including payment plans and our refund policy, please visit our InfoHub Tuition Fees page.

 Eligible self-funded international Masters students will receive the Aberdeen Global Scholarship.
 Visit our Funding Database to find out more and see our full range of scholarships.

-On completion of the validated diploma, students can register as qualified counsellors with professional bodies.
+On completion of the validated diploma students can register as a qualified counsellor with the professional bodies.
 There are growing opportunities for employment in the third sector, in Employee Assistance Programme companies and for working in private practice.
 There are also opportunities in human resources, occupational health and in the NHS as counsellors or wellbeing practitioners.

 This programme is accredited by COSCA.